Master Actions and Helicity Decomposition for Spin-4 Models in $3D$: Conclusion

 \section{Conclusion}

-The master action technique has been used in order to demonstrate that in $D=2+1$ dimensions the massive spin-4 particle can be described by four quantum equivalent self-dual descriptions.
-The equivalence is verified by the comparison of the correlation functions up to contact terms.
-The first two self-dual descriptions can uniquely be written in terms of the so called frame-like approach, originally suggested by Vasiliev \cite{Vasiliev} while the third and fourth order models can be written in terms of a totally symmetric double tracelles field which then allow the introduction of a ``geometrical'' description based on \cite{deserdamour}.
+In this paper, we have been using the master action technique to show that in $D=2+1$ dimensions, the massive spin-4 particle can be described by four quantum equivalent self-dual descriptions, abbreviated as $SD(i)$ with $i=1,2,3,$ and $4$ indicating the order in derivatives of each model.
+The equivalence is confirmed by comparing the correlation functions, up to contact terms.
+The first two self-dual descriptions, $SD(1)$ and $SD(2)$, were introduced by Aragone and Khoudeir \cite{aragone2}, and are written in terms of partially symmetric fields $\omega_{\mu(\beta\gamma\lambda)}$ using the frame-like approach from Vasiliev \cite{Vasiliev}.
+On the other hand, $SD(3)$ and $SD(4)$ can be written in terms of totally symmetric double traceless fields, enabling us to introduce a geometrical description based on \cite{deserdamour}.